 Your trainers will also talk to you about when your off-the-job training is.
 This can be organised in lots of ways, for example, one day a week, block release or one week out of five and so on.
 You can find out about off-the-job training on GOV.UK.

 You are likely to meet other apprentices, either through your training provider or employer.
-Creating a simple social media group chat can provide access to a larger group of apprentices who can you help if you need it.
+Creating a simple social media group chat can provide access to a larger group of apprentices who can help you help if you need it.

 Everyone is here to help you.